AkshandraSingh/arrayCraft/readme.md

 - `minElement`: Find the minimum element in an array.
 - `maxElement`: Find the maximum element in an array.
 - `containsElement`: Check if an element is present in an array.
+- `removeFalsyValues`: Remove all the falsy values from an array.
+- `getRandomElement`: Return random element from an array.

 ## String Functions